Real Estate Careers

 Breaking into REO requires a different approach than traditional residential farming.
 Here's the path:

-- Get your Florida real estate license and at least 1–2 years of active sales experience.
+- Get your Florida real estate license and at least one to two years of active sales experience.
 Asset managers want agents who can handle the volume and complexity of REO without hand-holding.

 - Complete BPO training.
 Broker Price Opinions are the entry point.
-Many agents start by doing BPOs for asset management companies — it builds a relationship and a track record before listings come your way.
+Many agents start by doing BPOs for asset management companies to build a relationship and a track record before listings come their way.

 - Register with asset management companies.
 The major REO assignment channels include Altisource, Ocwen, ServiceLink, Five Brothers, and Safeguard Properties.
 Each has an online agent registration portal.